jin-gizmo/docma/doc/user-guide/03-templates/03-content.md

 `myfile.md` in the template source becomes `myfile.html` in the compiled template.

-> The HTML variant of the name **must** be used everywhere in the template when
+!!! warning
-> referencing the file.
+    The HTML variant of the name **must** be used everywhere in the template when referencing the file.

 Markdown files may contain [Jinja](https://jinja.palletsprojects.com/en/) markup to manipulate content during the [rendering phase](#docma-template-rendering).